The Case for DMOs Getting 100% of Lodging Tax Revenue

 If there is a belief that lodging taxes should be primarily used for these sorts of activities, then why aren't a higher percentage of lodging tax funds actually designated for those purposes?
 One argument against DMOs receiving more of these funds has been that there there was so much money being generated by these taxes that there were "enough funds to go around".
 And that the paltry percentage that was allocated to “expenditures designed to increase tourism” was enough.
 Over time we became resigned to run DMOs on the portion of the lodging tax revenue that others decided was enough.

 Then came March of 2020.
-Hospitality revenue has plummeted and DMOs are burning through their reserves in a frenetic effort to keep experienced teams together, plan for changes to programs of work and cover fixed expenses all while trying to find time to lobby beleaguered bureaucrats to figure out how to maintain their funding levels—a cacophony of challenges most DMO leaders have never had to face all at once.
+Hospitality revenue plummeted and DMOs burned through their reserves in a frenetic effort to keep experienced teams together, plan for changes to programs of work and cover fixed expenses all while trying to find time to lobby beleaguered bureaucrats to figure out how to maintain their funding levels—a cacophony of challenges most DMO leaders have never had to face all at once.

 I spoke recently to one DMO who was asking for their city to back a loan for operational support until their revenue recovers.
 During this process, this travel industry veteran was asked, “If you were to borrow the money you need to operate for the next year, how would you pay it back?”
 My reaction as a business person was that this was actually a very prudent question.
 What if their answer would have been: "Give my DMO all of the money that is collected through lodging tax, and I will not only be able to pay this money back, I will be able to actually do what that money is intended to do—to fund activities, operations and expenditures designed to increase tourism."